 The cerebral palsy case resulted in a $9 million settlement in 2014.
 It centered around a boy born at Tripler Army Medical Center in 2010.
 The mother was at risk for complications, including uterine rupture, but she didn’t receive adequate monitoring during labor.

 Her uterus ruptured, and the medical staff did not notice the signs soon enough or perform a Cesarean section in time to save the baby from suffering severe brain damage.
 He now lives with cerebral palsy and disabilities.

 The same Hawaii medical center was the focus of another malpractice case that resulted in $11 million for the family.
 A little girl, Kayla Mae McCraw, who now has severe cerebral palsy, was born at the Medical Center in 2005.
 She was born with the umbilical cord around her neck.

-The staff did not act quickly enough in response to the signs that there was fetal distress.
+The staff did not act quickly enough in response to the signs of fetal distress.
 By the time the girl was delivered, she had suffered oxygen deprivation.

 Finding a Hawaii Cerebral Palsy Lawyer